aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 remote repository__.
 Refer to [here](https://docs.gitlab.com/ee/user/project/working_with_projects.html#create-a-project)
 on creating a blank remote repository (or project in GitLab's term).
+After creating the remote repository, retrieve the remote URL and push the local repository to remote:

 ```bash
 $ git init